-Leslie Jones Loves Kerri Walsh Jennings & April Ross As Obsessively As You Do
+Leslie Jones Loves Walsh Jennings & Ross Too

 How much have you obsessed over your favorite Olympic athletes?
 Well, multiply that by 10 and you'll get comedian Leslie Jones, who met Kerri Walsh Jennings and April Ross and promptly became the world's best cheerleader.
 In fact, she's been passionately cheering on Team USA at every Olympic event she's attended, and she even has her own Snapchat filter to prove it.

 NBC invited Jones to join its reporting team in Rio because of her excellent Olympic commentary on Twitter, and it actually happened, though she wasn't sure it would, the Huffington Post reported.
 Jones certainly seems to be having the time of her life so far; she could be heard cheering on American sprinter Justin Gatlin, the U.S. women's beach volleyball team, and gymnasts Simone Biles and Aly Raisman.
 And when she met Walsh Jennings and Ross ahead of their semifinals match, she feigned bowing down to them before pumping them up, telling them to "put that fire out and y'all let 'em know who's number one, right?"
 You can watch footage from their encounter below.